First Published: 2nd of May, 2020 by Patrick Carpen.

 In post-colonial Guyana, the majority of the Guyanese population were financially poor.
 As a result, they learned to “eat cheap.”
 For many families, fishing and farming helped to supplement income from jobs.

 Growing easily as wild bush on hard ground in the hot tropics of Guyana, the saijan leaves were easily acquired at a cheap price or, in many cases, free of charge.
 Many Guyanese have a saijan tree growing in their yard.
-The leaves of the tree, when harvested for cooking, are called “saijan bhajee” and interestingly was widely considered “poor people’s food” by the local people who didn’t actually know the riches which lie hidden in those leaves.
+The leaves of the tree, when harvested for cooking, are called “saijan bhajee” and interestingly were widely considered “poor people’s food” by the local people who didn’t actually know the value which lie hidden in those leaves.

 Little did Guyanese know that they were in fact eating something that all the money in the world can’t buy.
 You’ve probably heard the saying that “the best things in life are free.”
 The Moringa (saijan) tree is a good example of that.
 In fact, recent scientific research around the world has dubbed the moringa tree, like the coconut tree, as the “miracle tree” or the “tree of life.”